What to Do If You Are Being Sued in Florida

 Divorce and family claims involve equitable distribution of marital assets, governed by family law rather than creditor-debtor law.
 Asset protection structures do not override a family court’s authority to divide property in a divorce.

-What Happens If You Lose
+What Happens If You Lose the Lawsuit

 A judgment entered in Florida gives the creditor access to every civil collection tool.
 The creditor can record liens against real property, garnish bank accounts and wages subject to exemptions, and compel financial disclosure under oath through proceedings supplementary.
 The sheriff can seize and sell non-exempt personal property.

-Florida judgments remain enforceable for 20 years—5 years initially under Florida Statute § 55.081, renewable for three additional 5-year periods.
+Florida judgments remain enforceable for 20 years: 5 years initially under Florida Statute § 55.081, renewable for three additional 5-year periods.
 A creditor who cannot collect immediately can wait for circumstances to change: an inheritance, a business sale, or a relocation to a state with weaker exemptions.